 Ideal Days:

 - Tuesday: A study by LinkedIn found that applying on this day can increase your chances of moving forward in the process by up to 20%.
-This time allows staffing specialists to review your application early in the week and potentially schedule interviews.
+This time allows staffing specialists to review your paper early in the week and potentially schedule interviews.

-- Monday: Considered an effective application time because HRs start the week by reviewing new entries.
+- Monday: Considered an effective time because HRs start the week by reviewing new entries.
 It gives recruiters time to process your resume during the rest of the week.

 Less Ideal Days: